The Value Affix – Xtech and Why I’m Fed Up with Tech part 2

 So instead of creating yet more hyped portmanteaus, can we simply stick with the original sectors?

 Instead of saying you’re in Fintech, say you’re in Finance and you’re increasing the value you provide to customers everyday.
 You may do that through technology or you may do that by improving the partnership relations.
 Or probably both.
 But it’s still Finance.

-Since I started writing this article, I now have in mind a 3rd part which is gestating nicely.
+Since I started writing this article, I began to formulate a 3rd article in the series.